 \section{Introduction}

-In topology one uses Morse theory to prove lower bounds for the number of $0$-dimensional objects, namely critical points of smooth functions on smooth manifolds.
-In symplectic topology one uses Floer theory, an infinite-dimensional generalisation of Morse theory, to prove lower bounds for the number of $1$-dimensional objects, like time-periodic orbits of (Hamiltonian) functions on symplectic manifolds.
-Despite the infinite-dimensionality one finds that Floer theory for Hamiltonian orbits has properties very similar to Morse theory for critical points: in the case of closed (symplectic) manifolds the lower bound is given by the sum of the Betti numbers.
-This naturally leads to the question whether the results of (symplectic) topology can be generalised to prove topological bounds for the number of $2$-dimensional or even higher dimensional objects in a finite-dimensional manifold.
+In topology, one uses Morse theory to prove lower bounds for the number of $0$-dimensional objects, namely critical points of smooth functions on smooth manifolds.
+In symplectic topology, one uses Floer theory, an infinite-dimensional generalization of Morse theory, to prove lower bounds for the number of $1$-dimensional objects, like time-periodic orbits of (Hamiltonian) functions on symplectic manifolds.
+Despite the infinite-dimensionality one finds that Floer theory for Hamiltonian orbits has properties very similar to Morse theory for critical points: in the case of closed symplectic manifolds the lower bound is given by the sum of the Betti numbers.
+This naturally leads to the question whether the results of (symplectic) topology can be generalized to prove topological bounds for the number of $2$-dimensional or even higher dimensional objects in a finite-dimensional manifold.

-We will give an affirmative answer for the case of $2$ dimensions.\footnote{For specific results on the 3-dimensional version, see \cite{hyperkahlerrookworst}.} There are two natural candidates for the generalisation of symplectic geometry from $1$ to $2$ dimensions: holomorphic symplectic geometry and polysymplectic (or multi-/$2$-symplectic) geometry.
+We will give an affirmative answer for the case of $2$ dimensions.
+There are two natural candidates for the generalization of symplectic geometry from $1$ to $2$ dimensions: holomorphic symplectic geometry and polysymplectic (or multi-/$2$-symplectic) geometry.